opendr-eu/opendr/docs/reference/semantic-segmentation.md

 BisenetLearner.infer(self, img)
 ```

-This method is used to perform segmentation on an image
+This method is used to perform segmentation on an image.
 Returns a `engine.target.Heatmap` object.

 Parameters: